Billy99/ovn-kuber-traffic-flow-tests/README.md

 ### mccleanup.sh

-`mccleanup.sh` - Loops through all existing clusters and calls `cleanup.sh` on each cluster Flow-Tester is deployed on.
+*'mccleanup.sh'* - Loops through all existing clusters and calls *'cleanup.sh'* on each cluster Flow-Tester is deployed on.
 ```
    ./mccleanup.sh